 TARIC is an integrated tariff system for the European Union and is based on the Combined Nomenclature, which contains about a thousand subheadings and forms the basis for a common tariff.
 TARIC also serves to monitor the Community’s external trade statistics and trade between Member States.

 We provide all our clients with information regarding the current tariffs and other details relevant to their goods as well as offer advisory service.

 There are many reasons why it is beneficial to engage us in your INTRASTAT processing:

 You will save time and money on training and keeping up to date with the legislation in order to be able to process and report to INTRASTAT correctly.
 Our staff is highly qualified and keep abreast of all legislative changes that could affect your business.
 Our training and continuous professional development expenses are already included in our prices, costing a fraction of what our clients would be required to pay themselves.

 We will take over the responsibility for correct and timely reporting.
 We take care of all tasks required and save you burden of dealing with unnecessary administration.

 You will not have to invest into expensive licences and software equipment in order to be able to process and submit INTRASTAT reports correctly yourself.

 All consultation is free to all our clients.
 We are happy to advise and help our clients with all enquiries.

 There are several options available to contact us.
-You can send us a n enquiry via our online form, open an online chat in the bottom right corner of the page, email us, call us or visit us at our premises.
+You can send us a n enquiry via our online form.
+You can also send us direct email, call us or visit us at our premises.
 Our team will be happy to help you and answer any of your enquiries.